 The Kingsway – The Kingsway neighbourhood was originally called Kingsway Park, “The Kingsway” is a nickname that caught on.

 Lawrence Park – A neighbourhood that was built on a parcel of land just north of the park, named after the man it was acquired from, John Lawrence.

 Whitehall Road (Rosedale) – Interestingly enough, this street used to be named Dickson Avenue, for George Dickson who was a prominent Rosedale landowner in the late 19th century.
 The current name alludes to Whitehall, a road in London, so named for the white stone used to construct buildings.

 Strathgowan Avenue (Lawrence Park) – Named after Strath Gowan farm owned by John Strathy, who combined his last name with his wife’s maiden name, Gowan.

-Drawing by Doug Lawrence @dsl_design_, property on Killarney Road in Forest Hill.
+Drawing by Douglas Lawrence Architect @dsl_design_, property on Killarney Road in Forest Hill.